 I wouldn’t know about the little details had I not read the book.

-I came across her news in the paper showing a picture of her in her friend’s wedding (when she’s still heavily pregnant).
+I came across her news in the paper showing a picture of her at her friend’s wedding (when she’s still heavily pregnant).
 Her hair and hair color looked weird to me because she is already beautiful in her own way.

 Let me pause here and talk about the special edition washi tape which should be the focal point after all. 🙂

-This is actually a caricature / cartoon feel masking tape.
+This is actually a caricature and cartoon feel masking tape.
 You can find related ones in the book and they have several different stories.
 However, you’ll only find 2-3 stories on the tape.
 A section is a little story.